 Stress.
-Extreme levels of stress can disrupt hypothalamic function, which stimulates and regulates activities of other endocrine glands.
-This stress-induced dysfunction can cause estrogen deficiency.
-Moreover, research has proven that days with higher perceived levels of stress are characterized by lower levels of estradiol in women's saliva, further proving the negative effects of psychological stress on ovarian estrogen production.
+Excessive stress can disrupt hypothalamic function, which stimulates and regulates endocrine activities, causing an estrogen deficiency.
+Moreover, research has proven that days with higher perceived levels of stress are characterized by lower levels of estradiol in women's saliva.

 Eating disorders.
-Eating disorders, such as anorexia nervosa, can cause an estrogen deficiency because low body weight in females can prompt the body to stop producing estrogen, which consequently results in amenorrhea - a lack of menstruation - and further medical concerns.
-Likewise, extreme dieting can also cause an estrogen deficiency; women who adopt low-fat diets have estrogen levels that drop significantly in short periods of time.
+Eating disorders, such as anorexia nervosa, and extreme dieting can lead to estrogen deficiency.
+Low female body weight can prompt the body to stop producing estrogen, resulting in amenorrhea - a lack of menstruation - and further medical concerns.

 Extreme exercise.
-Just as anorexia can cause a drop in weight, extreme exercising can also cause a woman to have insufficient body fat, leading to amenorrhea.
-Exercise-induced amenorrhea causes the body to believe it is in a “starvation state,” thereby shutting down bodily operations not deemed necessary for survival, such as those of the reproductive system.
-Also, increased stress from excessive exercising can interfere with continuous cycles of healthy menstrual periods.
+Stress- and exercise-induced amenorrhea from insufficient body fat content causes the body to believe it is in a “starvation state.”
+This shuts down bodily operations not deemed necessary for survival, such as those of the reproductive system.

 Induced Causes of Low Estrogen Levels

-Various procedures and treatments can cause women to have lower estrogen levels, including hysterectomies, radiation therapies, and certain medications.
+Various procedures and treatments can cause lower estrogen levels, including hysterectomies, radiation therapies, and certain medications.

 Hysterectomies involve the surgical removal of reproductive organs.
-Women who have their ovaries removed - as part of a total hysterectomy, or “surgical menopause” - can suffer from decreased estrogen levels as it halts ovarian hormone production.
+Women who have their ovaries removed - as part of a total hysterectomy, or “surgical menopause” - can suffer from decreased estrogen levels as the procedure halts ovarian hormone production.

 Following a partial hysterectomy in which just the uterus is removed can also force a woman to enter surgically-induced menopause.
-She'll most likely experience a hormone imbalance, regardless of whether or not her ovaries remain.
 Typically, the ovaries stop working within one to three years afterwards as blood flow to them ceases.

-Another cause of low estrogen levels in girls and women is chemotherapy or radiation therapy treatments.
-Loss of ovarian function can be permanent or temporary, and functions may halt as soon as two to three weeks into treatment.
-The performance of the ovaries depends upon the type of chemotherapy received and whether or not radiation was utilized on the ovaries.
+Also, loss of ovarian function from chemotherapy or radiation therapy can be permanent or temporary.
+Functions may stop as soon as two to three weeks into treatment.
+It depends upon the type of chemotherapy received and whether or not radiation was utilized on the ovaries.

-Moreover, use of exogenous hormones for other medical conditions can also trigger low estrogen levels.
-Drugs such as rifampicin, barbiturates, warfarin, primidone, and more decrease estrogen levels in women's bodies by enhancing the hormone's metabolism in the liver.
+Moreover, use of exogenous hormones and medications for other medical conditions can also trigger low estrogen levels.
+Drugs such as rifampicin, barbiturates, warfarin, primidone, and more decrease estrogen levels by enhancing the hormone's metabolism in the liver.